dipakkr/A-to-Z-Resources-for-Students/HOW-TO-CONTRIBUTE.md

 Now, go to your forked repository on GitHub and Click make New Pull request.

 ### Step 7 :
-Congratulations !!!
+Congratulations!
 You have successfully made your first contribution on GitHub.

 Feel free to reach out in case you are facing any difficulties.